|

 Just like last week there are two tasks to do this week to get ready for Christmas.

-Task 1: Plan To Take Your Family Christmas Photos - Many people like to send, with their Christmas cards, or on the card itself, a family Christmas photo.
+Task 1: Plan To Take Your Family Christmas Photos - Many people like to send, with their Christmas cards, or as the card itself, a family Christmas photo.

 If you want to do this, this year, you will need to go ahead and make plans to have your family's picture taken in the next week or two.
 Otherwise, especially if you want to purchase photo Christmas cards, you will not have enough time to order them, get them back, and address and send them all out before the holiday rush is upon us all.
 Part of experiencing holiday stress relief is getting things done before things get too hectic.